RumeelHussainbnb/CoreDAODocs/docs/Node/config/snapshot-node-config.md

 :::

 ### Monitor node status
-You can monitor the log from `/node/logs/core.log` by default.
+You can monitor the logs for node status.
+By default the logs are stored at `./node/logs/core.log`.

 ## Sync Mode